FAQ: New Frontiers Initiative Graduate Fellowships

 Q. Once the fellowship is awarded what is required of the fellows?

-A. Fellows will be asked to attend the Blue Waters Symposium in June 2018.
-They will also be asked to attend a startup orientation session at NCSA in September of 2018.
-There may also be a 2019 symposium at which fellows will present the preliminary results of their research.
+A. Fellows will be asked to attend a startup orientation session at the University of Illinois as soon after the announcement of the awards as possible.
+There will be a showcase event (yet to be scheduled) at which fellows will present the preliminary results of their research.
 All travel expenses will be paid outside the fellowship award.
 Other than that, fellows are expected to work on their research projects with the assistance of the Blue Waters technical staff.

 Q. Will I be able to upload my application until the last day?